-- Apart from that, clear statements on the label of the respective container should be marked for identifying the sample removal.
+- Apart from that, clear statements on the label of the respective container should be marked to identify the sample removal.

-- Dedicated storage areas should be considered for avoiding contamination and cross-contamination.
+- Dedicated storage areas should be considered to avoid contamination and cross-contamination.
 Also, they should promote proper cleaning and inspection.

-- Fiber drums, boxes should be kept off the floor.
+- Fiber drums and boxes should be kept off the floor.

 - Storage area conditions should be properly maintained as required for the sustainability of the material.

-- Order of the material should follow FIFO (First In First Out) basis such that oldest is used first.
+- The order of the material should follow FIFO (First In First Out) basis such that oldest is used first.

-- Storage of rejected materials should be marked and quarantined for avoiding accidental use.
+- Storage of rejected materials should be marked and quarantined to avoid accidental use.

 Documentation and Records